diegomarquez/game-builder/README.md

     - Code observer to add and remove setModulePath calls automatically
     - Scan src paths to generate all the sub paths if they exist
     - Template for an empty project, src folder and res folder

+- Use Bower to install the requirejs dependency

 - Use HTML to add some on screen explanation of what is going on
 - Add additional debug drawing to game_object